simulacrum-amsterdam/simulacrum-press/wp-content/plugins/addthis/readme.txt

 6. Tool Gallery on the AddThis Dashboard
 7. Customization options on the AddThis Dashboard

 == Changelog ==

+= 5.3.2 =
+* Potential Yoast fix. <a href="mailto:help@addthis.com">Please let us know</a> if you still have issues with this plugin and Yoast after upgrading.

 = 5.3.1 =
 * Disabling the mobile version of the Sharing Sidebar when the Mobile Sharing Toolbar is enabled